aphyr/partitions-post/README.markdown

 > github.com.

-The partition caused inconsistency in the MySQL database--both internally and between MySQL and other datastores, like Redis.
+The partition caused inconsistency in the MySQL database--both internally and between MySQL and other data stores, like Redis.
 Because foreign key relationships were not consistent, Github showed private repositories to the wrong user's dashboards, and incorrectly routed some newly created repos.